KattyBaird/DECIDE-app/README.md

 as static content within the app.

-These pages, and associated resources like images, are stored directly under the *infopages* sub-folder.
+These pages, and associated resources like images, are stored directly under the *infopages/md* sub-folder.
 There is also a text file in that folder - *menu.txt* - which defines the Infomation pages menu within the app.